1944 United States Senate election in Arkansas

 The 1944 United States Senate election in Arkansas took place on November 7, 1944.
-Incumbent Senator Hattie Caraway ran for a third term in office, but was eliminated in the Democratic primary.
+Incumbent Senator Hattie Caraway ran for a third term in office but was eliminated in the Democratic primary.
 U.S. Representative J. William Fulbright defeated Governor Homer Martin Adkins in the Democratic runoff.
+It is the last time where an elected incumbent Senator placed third or worse in a primary until the 2026 United States Senate election in Louisiana.
+(Note: Maurice J. Murphy Jr. went on to place third in the Republican primary of the 1962 United States Senate special election in New Hampshire, though he was appointed to fill a vacancy in December 1961 and was attempting to run for a full term when he lost the primary.)

 Fulbright easily defeated Republican Victor Wade in the general election, in a landslide victory typical for Arkansas Democrats at the time.